Here are my Pediatric Physical Therapy must haves. My recommendations for toys and equipment that every Pediatric PT needs in their “toolbox”!

 12. Balance Board

-The balance board engages intrinsic foot musculature, promotes lower extremity strength, alignment and balance reactions.
+The Balance Board engages intrinsic foot musculature, promotes lower extremity strength, alignment and balance reactions.
 See the Balance Board in action in our Toe Walking Treatment post.

 13. Playground Balls

-14. Bean bags
+14. Bean Bags

 15. Bubbles

-A wonderful motivator for children who are practicing sitting, standing, crawling, and transitioning between movements.
+Bubbles are a wonderful motivator for children who are practicing sitting, standing, crawling, and transitioning between movements.
 Bubbles engage the child’s visual system as they reach for the moving bubbles they begin to shift their weight, activating postural control, incorporating hand eye coordination and keeping a smile on everyone’s face!
 See bubbles in action in our Encourage Independent Walking post!

-Offering visual and tactile cues for foot placement to incorporate in many activities, addressing alignment, motor planning, body awareness and promoting activation of the muscles needed to maintain stable base of support!
+Tactile Footprints offer both visual and tactile cues for foot placement to incorporate in many activities, addressing alignment, motor planning, body awareness and promoting activation of the muscles needed to maintain stable base of support!
 Check out the Tactile Footprints in action in our Toe Walking Treatment Ideas post.
 A must have for the Pediatric PT Toolbox!

 17. Spot Markers